pixi-pov/weather-app/README.md

 - 📊 **24-hour sparkline** with Chart.js
 - 📅 **7-day forecast** powered by Open-Meteo
 - 🔦 Dark / Light **theme toggle**
-- 🧡 Footer: *Made with ❤️ by Anish*